Breaking down the barriers of accounting, one concept at a time

 - Expanding knowledge in the information and computing sciences (280115)

 Seedwell recently published a book titled “Accounting Education: A Cognitive Load Theory Perspective”.
 Reviewers from the International Journal of Accounting stated that the book is extremely informative, comprehensive, and enlightening.
-He has published in reputable journals and he is a reviewer of several accounting journals.
+He has published in reputable journals, is a reviewer of several accounting journals, and is a regular contributor to the Accounting Education journal.
 Most of his publications provide guidelines intended to assist academics in the presentation of information in a manner that seeks to optimise learners’ intellectual performance.